-Legendary Queensbridge, New York hip hop group Mobb Deep celebrate the 25th anniversary of their iconic studio album ‘The Infamous’, touted as one of the greatest hip hop albums of all time.
+Legendary Queensbridge, New York hip hop group Mobb Deep celebrate the 26th anniversary of their iconic studio album ‘The Infamous’, touted as one of the classic hip hop albums of all time.
 The album released by Loud Records April 25, 1995, received critical acclaim featuring special guest appearances by Ghostface Killah, Raekwon, Nas and A Tribe Called Quest’s Q- Tip all playing a pivotal role in getting us “Stuck Off The Realness”.

 The Infamous transformed Havoc and the late Prodigy from underground royalty to being one of the most successful duos in hip-hop, selling more than three million records.
 The album certified gold in June 1995 spent, 34 weeks on the Top R&B/Hip Hop Album charts peaking at number 3, and made the top 10 Hot Rap Singles chart with lead singles ‘Survival of the Fittest’ and ‘Shook One’s’.
 Mobb Deep’s ‘The Infamous’ went on to play an important role in contributing to the East Coast rap revival, led by Notorious B.I.G, Wu-Tang Clan and Nas, all trying to take back the spotlight the west had achieved by dominating the early 1990’s.